 Men’s hats serve a key purpose in every well-dressed guy’s clothing arsenal.
-They shield your head from the sun’s rays.
+A great dad hat will shield your head from the sun’s rays.
 A trucker cap, or a baseball cap, or dare we say even a cowboy hat, will cover up any receding hairlines or poorly thought-out hairstyles.
-And they add that final touch to a casual, or dressy, ensemble.
+And it will add that final touch to a casual, or dressy, ensemble.

 See more: Best Flip-Flops For Men

 Yes, some dudes are maligned for wearing hats.
 No, you won’t be one of them.
 That’s because we’ve hand-picked some seriously stylish chapeaus for all your needs, whether you’re wearing it to your kid’s Little League ballgame, or to a dinner out with your significant other.

 It's a next-level baseball cap.
 The Melin cap has melton wool front and back panels, with molded trim, and the interior is lined to be moisture-wicking.

 Pros: Sure, you could throw in the freebie baseball cap you got from your local bar.
 Or you could step things up with this brilliant cap with a hidden interior pocket for stashing cash or a key.
 It’s a dad win.
 Plus the quality is out of this world.

 Cons: For a baseball cap, it’s on the pricier end, for sure.